evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV_GEN1/_index.md

 ## Drivetrain

-Mercedes-Maybach EQS 680 SUV features an all-wheel drive system powered by two motors, one on each axle.
+The Mercedes-Maybach EQS 680 SUV features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension